nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.2.3.
 Find departments by name: `fdep`

 Finds departments whose names contain any of the given keywords.
+Displays the departments found in the department window.

 Format: `fdep KEYWORD [MORE_KEYWORDS]`